elitej13/project-crypto-tools/README.md

 free and can be found at:
 https://sympy.org

-#Math
+# Math
 For more information on the math used in this project consider visiting https://simple.wikipedia.org/wiki/RSA_(algorithm) or https://en.wikipedia.org/wiki/Hill_cipher

-#Source Code
+# Source Code
 This project was made in python and the code for which can be found online at the git repository: https://github.com/elitej13/project-crypto-tools

-#License
+# License
-This project uses an MIT license which can be found in the same folder as this document.
+This project uses an MIT license which can be found in the same folder as this document or in the git repo.